sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-07-28-maven-jmeter-plugins.md

 You can see jmeter plugins list from [jmeter plugin site](https://jmeter-plugins.org/).
 All plugins are also available in maven central also.

 ### Jmeter Plugins in maven
 Now ware going to see plugin options in jmeter maven configuration.
-In maven central , you can see jmeter plugin set [here](https://mvnrepository.com/artifact/kg.apc)
+In maven central , you can see jmeter plugin set [here](https://mvnrepository.com/artifact/kg.apc).
+There are 61 plugins there.

+I would suggest to keep jmeter small, that means , Only include plugins which we need in the test case.

 ### [Finally POM ](https://github.com/sarkershantonu/jmeter-novice-to-advance/blob/master/jmeter-maven-examples/jmeter-plugins/pom.xml)